optakt/optakt.github.io/content/knowledge/flare.md

 ### UTXO Graph

-In addition to the DAG structure used for transactions data, another graph is used for [Unspent Transactions Outputs (UTXO)](../../../glossary.md#UTXO-Set) set, that captures the available outputs.
+In addition to the DAG structure used for transactions data, another graph is used for [Unspent Transactions Outputs (UTXO)](glossary.md#UTXO-Set) set, that captures the available outputs.
 It is used to realize the ledger for the payment system.
 In the present specifications transactions that encode the data for money transfer are called "transactions", and transactions `T ∈ Set T` are DAG vertices.

 Transaction and address mechanisms are inherited from Bitcoin.
 In its simplest form, a transaction consists of multiple inputs and outputs with the corresponding redeem scripts.
-Addresses are identified by the hash of their public keys, and signatures are being generated by the correponding private keys.
+Addresses are identified by the hash of their public keys, and signatures are being generated by the corresponding private keys.

 UTXO are fully consumed by a valid transaction and may generate new UTXOs spendable by the named recipients.